-If you hold the zoom controller towards [] in step 2 of the above procedure, the zoom operation will stop when the optical zoom factor reaches its maximum.
-Momentarily releasing the zoom controller and then holding it again towards [] will switch to digital zoom, which you can use to set an even higher zoom factor.
+If you hold down the [] side of the zoom button in step 2 of the above procedure, the zoom operation will stop when the optical zoom factor reaches its maximum.
+Momentarily releasing the zoom button and then holding down its [] side will switch to digital zoom, which you can use to set an even higher zoom factor.